 Need to get in touch with your Student Success Advisor?
 Find his or her email address here.
 Your email will be automatically routed to your assigned Student Success Advisor.

 Working With Your Advisor

 Just as there are different ways you can get in touch with an advisor (via email, phone, by appointment, etc.) there are different reasons to use each of these contact methods.
-Learn more about the options Academic Advising recommends for you, based on the timing or type of question you have under Contacting Your Advisor.
+Learn more about the options Student Success Advising recommends for you, based on the timing or type of question you have under Contacting Your Advisor.

 Additionally, while a Student Success Advisor is well-versed in many facets of your degree program, there are times when we will direct you to the right person to contact.
 Learn more about what things advisors tend to help with and which offices or individuals we recommend you contact for other issues under Know Who to Contact for Your Questions.

 A large part of an advisor's responsibility is helping students to understand the policies surrounding their programs.
 This section will detail answers to frequently asked questions about University and Student Success Advising policies.

 Some of the communications that you'll hear in class, read in your emails, or discuss with Student Success Advising will involve different terms that are often new to students.
 Knowing what those terms are will help you be successful from the start of your program.